JoshuaIsom/connexiful/README.md

 # ✨🪶 Connexiful (as of December 20, 2024)
 (kon-NEK-si-ful, kon-NEX-si-ful)

-adj., a profound and intuitive sense of interconnectedness; encompassing states, qualities or feelings of connection with oneself, others and the wider world
+adj., a state or quality of deep and meaningful interconnectedness, often characterized by a felt sense.
+Used to describe those hard-to-define experiences that evoke a sense of connection with the world, with others or with yourself.

 Usage:
 - "There was a palpable connexiful energy in the room, like a sense of everyone being on the same wavelength."